 How to Dye Easter Eggs with Shaving Cream

-TIP: if you are worried about the shaving cream getting into the egg shell, you can do the same process with cool whip and food color.
+TIP: if you are worried about the shaving cream getting into the egg shell, you can do the same process with Cool Whip and food color.
+See how to make COOL WHIP EASTER EGGS here.

 Every Easter we think of fun ways for the kids to enjoy dying and coloring their Easter Eggs.
 When you Dye Easter Eggs with shaving cream, the kids can get right in there and have fun in the shaving cream.
 And the shaving cream will actually even help clean up the mess afterwards.
 And second to the fun tie dye colors on the eggs, the shaving cream is so cheap!
 You can pick up the shaving cream in most stores for under a buck!
 Make sure it is shaving cream and not shaving gel.
 The gel will not work like the shaving cream will.